 Dog Bite Statistics

-Given these statistics, it is not improbable to think that you will become the victim of a dog bite at one point or another during your residency in New York.
+Given these statistics, it is not improbable to think that you will become a dog bite victim at one point or another during your residency in New York.
 When a dog does bite, it will be helpful to understand New York’s dog bite laws and your options for recovery.

 Dog Bite Laws